nema-systems/enema/docs/data-layer-requirements.md

 - **Abstract Requirements**: A requirement is abstract if any of its associated parameters have multiple versions with the same group_id (computed, not stored)

 ### Trees and Views
-- **ReqTree**: A workspace-scoped requirement tree structure containing requirements directly, with metadata (JSONB field reserved for future use)
+- **ReqCollection**: A workspace-scoped requirement collection structure containing requirements directly, with metadata (JSONB field reserved for future use)
-- **Module**: A workspace-scoped curated view of a ReqTree with explicitly selected requirements and parameters via junction tables, includes description, rules, sharing controls, and metadata (JSONB field reserved for future use)
+- **Module**: A workspace-scoped curated view of a ReqCollection with explicitly selected requirements and parameters via junction tables, includes description, rules, sharing controls, and metadata (JSONB field reserved for future use)
 - **Module Sharing**: Modules have a shared flag - if false, only available to owning product
 - **Module Rules**: Modules have a rules field for filtering and business logic
-- **Abstract Trees**: A ReqTree is abstract if it contains any abstract requirements (computed, not stored)
+- **Abstract Collections**: A ReqCollection is abstract if it contains any abstract requirements (computed, not stored)

 ### Views and Selection
 - **Tags**: Workspace-scoped entities associated with requirements, parameters, and test cases for organizational filtering